-A member of staff is available on the KS1 playground daily from 8.45am.
-Children should be ready to line up in the playground when the whistle is blown at 8.55am.
+Our school day begins at 8.45am.
+Classrooms doors will open at 8.40am and your child may come inside and get ready for their day from this time.
 Please be aware that lateness is officially noted in the register.
-If your child arrives after 8.55am, you will need to take them to, and sign them in at the school office.
+If your child arrives after 8.45am, you will need to take them to, and sign them in at the school office.

-Our school day ends at 3.30pm.
-Please wait in the KS1 playground for your child.
-The class teachers will bring the classes out and line them up behind the fence-we ask parents not to wait in this area, nor to encourage their child to leave the class line.
-When your child sees the person picking them up, they will tell the teacher who will tick them off so they can go to them.
+Our school day ends at 3.15pm.
+Please wait in the playground by our classroom doors for your child.
 For their safety, it is important that the teacher knows that your child has seen you.
 Thank you for your cooperation and patience

-If someone else is coming to collect your child, please ensure that your child's class teacher has been notified by sending a message via the school office.
+If someone else is coming to collect your child, please ensure that your child's class teacher has been notified either by speaking to them directly or by sending a message via the school office.
 Please also contact the school office if your child is going to be absent from school.

-There are lots of opportunities for you to chat with us to discuss your child's progress throughout the year.
-However, please feel free to contact us if you have any queries or concerns.
+There are lots of opportunities for you to meet with us to discuss your child's progress throughout the year.
+However, please feel free to come and see us if you have any queries or concerns.
+You could catch us in the playground first thing or make an appointment to see us after school one day.